India : Safety by CityIndia - safety as a country

-The best thing about Delhi is that the risk of being kidnapped is at the lowest level and it can be said that there is no possibility that this kind of criminal act happen to tourists.
+The best thing about Delhi is that the risk of being kidnapped is at the lowest level and it can be said that there is no possibility that this kind of criminal activity happens to tourists.
 Mugging is not frequent but can occur sometimes.

 TERRORISM RISK : HIGH

-The level of terrorist risk in India is at a very high level as there are numerous individuals and groups that are against Western activities.
+The level of terrorist risk in India is at a very high level as some numerous individuals and groups are against Western activities.
 Tourists can be affected if happen to be at the place where the attack occurs.

 SCAMS RISK : HIGH

-Taxi drivers are usually very fond of taking advantage of tourists that do not know the city so they turn on fast taxi meter or tour them around the city.
-In order to avoid that, take only official taxis.
+Taxi drivers are usually very fond of taking advantage of tourists that do not know the city so they turn on a fast taxi meter or tour them around the city.
+To avoid that, take only official taxis.
 There have been some reports that unlicensed taxis took people to the wrong hotel.
 Unfortunately, Delhi has a lot of beggars and so tourists should remain watchful of those people trying to help them.